spotinst/help/src/docs/cost-intelligence/tutorials/administration/README.md

 ## Users

-Create users in the Spot console for Billing Engine and Cost Intelligence.

-Users need to [be created] in the Spot console for Billing Engine and Cost Intelligence.
+Users need to [be created](https://docs.spot.io/administration/users-a/) in the Spot console for Billing Engine and Cost Intelligence.

 ## Accounts